Mayo Clinic Care Network Content

 Overview

-Ventricular tachycardia (VT) ablation uses cold or heat energy to create tiny scars in your heart to block abnormal signals that cause a rapid, erratic heartbeat.
+Ventricular tachycardia ablation, also called VT ablation, uses cold or heat energy to create tiny scars in the heart.
+The scars block faulty signals that cause a rapid, erratic heartbeat.

-Ventricular tachycardia occurs when the heart's electrical signals cause your lower heart chambers (ventricles) to beat too quickly.
-The goal of VT ablation is to restore a normal heart rhythm.
+VT ablation is a treatment for a type of irregular heartbeat called ventricular tachycardia.
+Ventricular tachycardia occurs when the heart's signals make the lower heart chambers beat too quickly.
+The lower heart chambers are called the ventricles.
+The goal of VT ablation is to restore a regular heart rhythm.

 Why it's done

-Your doctor might recommend this type of cardiac ablation if you have a type of fast, erratic heartbeat called ventricular tachycardia.
+This type of cardiac ablation may be done if you have a type of fast, erratic heartbeat called ventricular tachycardia.
 If you have an implantable cardioverter-defibrillator (ICD), VT ablation may reduce the number of shocks you receive from the device.

 VT ablation isn't recommended for all types of ventricular tachycardia.
-Your doctor may recommend medications and other procedures first.
+Your care team may suggest medicines and other procedures first.

-Discuss your treatment options with your doctor.
-Together you can weigh the benefits and risks of VT ablation.
+Discuss your treatment options with a healthcare professional.
+Together you can talk about the pros and cons of VT ablation.

 What you can expect

-Sensors on the tip of the catheter send electrical impulses and record your heart's electricity.
-Your doctor uses this information to determine the best place to apply the VT ablation treatment.
+Sensors on the tip of the catheter send electrical signals and record the heart's electricity.
+Your care team uses this information to determine the best place to apply the VT ablation treatment.

-Your doctor will choose one of the following ablation techniques to create small scars in your heart and block abnormal heart rhythms.
+One of the following ablation techniques is used to create small scars in the heart and block irregular heart rhythms.

 VT ablation may be done from inside or outside the heart.
 Sometimes, treatment is done at both locations.

-- Inside the heart.
-If your abnormal heartbeat is coming from inside your heart, your doctor will guide the catheter to this area.
-Heat or cold energy is applied to the target area, damaging the tissue and causing scarring.
+• Inside the heart.
+If the irregular heartbeat is coming from inside the heart, the doctor guides the catheter to this area.
+Heat or cold energy is applied to the target area.
+The energy damages the tissue and causes scarring.
 This helps block the electrical signals that cause ventricular tachycardia.

-- Outside the heart (epicardial ablation).
-If your abnormal heartbeat starts in tissue outside the heart, your doctor will insert a needle through the skin on your chest and into the lining of the fluid-filled sack (pericardium) that surrounds your heart.
-A hollow tube (sheath) is inserted and catheters are passed through the tube to access the outside surface of the heart.
-Radiofrequency ablation or cryoablation can be used during epicardial ablation.
+• Outside the heart, also called epicardial ablation.
+If the irregular heartbeat starts in tissue outside the heart, the doctor places a needle through the skin on the chest and into the lining of the fluid-filled sack around the heart.
+A hollow tube called a sheath is then inserted.
+Flexible tubes called catheters go through the sheath to access the outside surface of the heart.
+Heat or cold energy can be used during epicardial ablation.

-VT ablation takes about three to six hours.
-Afterward, you'll be taken to a recovery area where doctors and nurses will closely monitor your condition.
-You'll likely stay overnight in the hospital.
+VT ablation takes about 3 to 6 hours.
+Afterward, you go to a recovery area where a care team closely watches you.
+You may stay overnight in the hospital.

 Results

 Most people see improvements in their quality of life after VT ablation.
 You may feel less tired or experience fewer ICD shocks.
-However, there's a chance that your abnormal heart rhythm may return.
-You may need a repeat procedure, or you and your doctor might consider other treatments.
+However, sometimes the irregular heart rhythm returns.
+You may need a repeat procedure, or you and your care team might discuss other treatments.